Open-source SaaS foundation

 Run the Aspire AppHost

-One command brings up the dashboard, database dependencies, migrator, API, and Blazor UI in the expected order.
+A single dotnet run on the generated AppHost brings up the dashboard, PostgreSQL or MySQL, the migrator, the API, and the Blazor UI in the expected order.

 Let the Migrator Finish